This article originally appeared on VICE Canada.

 If these two ding-dong directors were looking for actors’ unique personalities one technique that’s used almost always is asking actors to improvise the dialogue.
 Or tell a story or recite a monologue.
 Anything in the job description of an actor would have been appropriate.
 If the directors, however, want to see women’s tits bounce up and down, they ask them to dance in bikinis.

-Apparently this director duo ask for this in every commercial spot they direct.
+Apparently, this director duo asks for this in every commercial spot they direct.
 Again, I asked, “But WHY!?!?”
-This time with a little more urgency in my voice, a little more panic because god forbid this sexualized prop actually has thoughts and feelings.
+This time with a little more urgency in my voice, and little more panic because God forbid this sexualized prop actually has thoughts and feelings.
 None of the other bikinis wanted anything to do with me at this point.
 Because according to the unwritten rules of auditioning, you don’t question authority or say no to anyone… you don’t even book a vacation for fear of missing an audition and upsetting someone (the list of who you might upset is as long as your imagination will allow so best to never vacation again).
 So, of course, no one wanted to support the girl in a bikini ranting about not wanting to dance.

 What I did next was what any actor would do in this situation: I Instagram storied about it.
 Immediately a friend wrote to me, “I was there yesterday!
 I refused to dance!”
 I asked her nervously… “Can we do that?”
 I’m vacillating between uber confidence and utter fear.
 She says that her and her acting partner both decided they weren’t comfortable dancing.
 She says MB told her yesterday that “it’s been a while since he’s done a bikini audition, so he’s having a particularly great day.”
 Barf.
 This guy is gross.